swmcguire/MVC_TechBlog/README.md

 This challenge was definitely a challenge.
 Bringing all the pieces together was very difficult.
 I learned that I do not like handlebars, the overall concept makes sense but actually using it was not going in my favor.

-I was able to get my login to work and other routes but the front end just never came together.
+I wrote a lot of code and as able to get my login to work and other routes but the front end just never came together.

 ## Table of Contents (Optional)